Indiana University South Bend Scholarships for International Students

 Submit your application for Fall Admission by June 15 to be eligible for the:

-Indiana University South Bend awards up to twelve first-year scholarships of $2,000.00 each to international students in F-1 and J-1 status who are admitted to a degree program for Fall Semester 2018 before June 15, 2018.
-Original transcripts must be on file by June 22, 2018; Awards will be announced by individual email during the week of July 1, 2018.
-Students deferring to Spring 2019 will receive a half-award.
+Indiana University South Bend awards up to twelve first-year scholarships of $2,000.00 each to international students in F-1 and J-1 status who are admitted to a degree program for the Fall Semester before June 15 of that year.
+Original transcripts must be on file by June 22.
+Awards will be announced by individual email during the week of July 1.
+Students deferring to the following Spring Semester will receive a half-award.
 Selection will be based primarily upon outstanding academic performance within the context of a rigorous program of study.
 This award is made for the first year of study only and only for those originally applying to enter in the fall semester.

 Students who remain academically eligible and document need may apply in their second semester of enrollment at IU South Bend for the International Student Fee Remission Scholarship (see details just below) which grants awards between $4,000.00 and $6,000.00 annually.